SuchitB09/E-Learning/README.md

-Online Learning Management System
+E-Learning Platform

-Overview
+--Overview

   This project is a comprehensive Learning Management System (LMS) built with React.js for the frontend, Spring Boot for the backend, and MySQL as the database.
 It is designed to streamline online learning by providing tools for course management, assessments, student progress tracking, certification, and more — all within an intuitive and user-friendly interface.

 Additionally, the platform integrates an AI-powered chatbot to enhance user support and includes a "Find My Interest" feature that uses AI to recommend courses based on user preferences and activity.

-Features
+--Features

 🔐 User Management
 User registration and login functionality.